 The entire world is not within your control — whether external or internal, there are forces beyond your influence that may create challenges for your organization.
 When crisis situations arise, you need to have a plan of how to respond or you will be scrambling only to start from a deficit.
 Consider this: Between 2014 and 2019, 74% of companies that faced a major crisis sought outside help either during or after the situation.
-During that same stretch, 69% of all corporate leaders experienced at least one crisis, though the overall average was three.
+During that same stretch, 69% of all corporate leaders experienced at least one crisis, though the overall average was three

-And if recent history has taught us anything, it’s that you never know what your crisis plan will help you weather: 62% of companies used a crisis plan to navigate the pandemic.
+And if recent history has taught us anything, it’s that you never know what your crisis plan will help you weather:

 The prevalence of these challenges throws into sharp relief the fact that it is less a question of if your organization needs a crisis communication and reputation management strategy and more a question of when it will be needed.
 Legendary business leader Warren Buffet captured the argument for planning sooner than later perfectly:

-CSG operates from the understanding of one universal truth: Every organization will have to manage a crisis at some point.
+Communications Strategy Group (CSG®) operates from the understanding of one universal truth: Every organization will have to manage a crisis at some point.
 It will happen.
 The degree will vary, but it will happen.
 Crisis communication planning is an investment in planning for the worst so your company ends up with the best outcome.
 In a PR crisis, time is everything.
 A quick initial response often sets the tone for the entire process.
 Acting hastily without a plan can intensify the situation, while responding appropriately and rationally based on an existing crisis management plan can set a course for success.